lcallarec/dockery/README.md

 # More features ?

-Yes, likely from me.
-And whainspectiont about _from_ **you** ?
-Feel free to contribute, everyone is welcome !
+Feel free to ask any feature you'd like to have !

 # More screenshots